 - A short description of the idea to be taken to proof of concept.
 This should include an indication of the ERC-funded project, from which the idea is substantially drawn, and briefly demonstrate the relation between the idea and the ERCfunded project in question. - An outline of the innovation potential of the idea to be taken to proof of concept.
-This should include a clear description of how the idea will eventually lead to an innovation, as well as a description of the novelty and ambition of the expected outcomes compared to existing solutions.
+This should include a clear description of how the idea will eventually lead to an innovation, as well as a description of the novelty and ambition of the expected outcomes compared to existing solutions. - A description of how the project will make progress on the path from ground-breaking research towards innovation66.
+This may include: testing, experimenting, demonstration, validation, and further research covering these and other exploitation aspects;

-- A description of how the project will make progress on the path from ground-breaking research towards innovation72.
-This may include: testing, experimenting, demonstration, validation, further research covering these and other exploitation aspects; conducting research required to carry out the above activities and address the weaknesses uncovered by them; clarification of IPR protection or knowledge transfer strategy; plans for involvement of potential stakeholders able to translate research results into innovation (e.g. industry partners, societal or cultural organisations, policymakers or any other).
-If such contacts already exist, include supporting documentation letters of support or intent from relevant stakeholders; the assessment of potential "end users" of the innovation. - A reasonable and plausible plan of the activities demonstrating the feasibility and effectiveness of the project, including a description of the timescale and resources73 planned for the implementation of the proposed project74.
-A budgetary breakdown by cost for each activity should not be submitted. - Demonstration of the PI's strategic lead (or clear vision) to organise the management of the project, and that the activities will be conducted by persons well qualified for the purpose. - Host Institution Binding Statement of Support. - Ethics Review table.
+conducting research required to carry out the above activities and to address the weaknesses uncovered by them: clarification of IPR protection or knowledge transfer strategy; plans for involvement of potential stakeholders able to translate research results into innovation (e.g. industry partners, societal or cultural organisations, policy-makers or any other).
+If such contacts already exist, include supporting documentation like letters of support or intent from the relevant stakeholders; assessment of potential 'end users' of the innovation.

+- A reasonable and plausible plan of the activities demonstrating the feasibility and effectiveness of the project, including a description of the timescale and resources67 planned for the implementation of the proposed project68.
+A budgetary breakdown by cost for each activity should not be submitted. - Demonstration of the PI's strategic lead (or clear vision) to organise the management of the project, and that the activities will be conducted

-72 Experience shows that the path from research to innovation may take different forms: e.g. patenting, creation of spin-outs, licensing agreements, research contracts, research collaborations, consultancy agreements, informal advice, public engagement, policy reports/contributions to policy, and more.
+66 Experience shows that the path from research to innovation may take different forms: e.g. patenting, creation of spin-outs, licensing agreements, research contracts, research collaborations, consultancy agreements, informal advice, public engagement, policy reports/contributions to policy, and more.

-73 Non-financial resources needed for project implementation, such as staff working on a task, equipment, consumables, or staff travel requirements.
+67 Non-financial resources needed for project implementation, such as staff working on a task, equipment, consumables, or staff travel requirements.

-74 Applicants are not required to submit a plan for the exploitation and dissemination of the results including communication activities, in the sense of the Horizon Europe Regulation.
+68 Applicants are not required to submit a plan for the exploitation and dissemination of the results including communication activities, in the sense of the Horizon Europe Regulation.